rokstrnisa/RoboGPT/README.md

 Robo-GPT is a simple and extensible program that helps you run GPT-4 model autonomously.
 It is designed to be easy to understand, so that anyone can use it and extend it.

-The program was inspired by some of my earlier research and Auto-GPT.
+The program was inspired by [some of my earlier work](https://blog.rok.strnisa.com/2023/04/how-i-got-chatgpt-to-write-complete.html) and Auto-GPT.

 ## Simple Demo